 14 Tidying data

-The key topics (and corresponding R package) of this chapter are:
+The key concepts and topics of this chapter are:

 Although transforming data can be viewed as a challenge and a task in itself, our primary goal usually consists in gaining insights into the contents of our data.
-From this perspective, transforming data (by reducing or reshaping it) becomes an intermediate goal, or a means to another end — a way of representing our data so that it can be processed more easily and rapidly.
+From this perspective, transforming data (by reshaping or reducing it) becomes an intermediate goal, or a means to an end — a way of representing our data so that it can be processed faster and better understood.

 Preparation